XXXYUPuzhi/recurrent_transformer_ignition/README.md

   <img src="results/linear_probe.png" width="70%" alt="Linear probe results">
 </p>

+> **Critical design note:** The entire sequence (all L=10 vertex coordinates) is fed to the model **simultaneously at the embedding stage**, before any recurrent iteration begins.
+The recurrent index T does *not* correspond to "how many tokens have been seen" — by T=0 the model already has access to the full trajectory.
+Therefore, the gradual rise of rule decodability across T cannot be explained by incremental data exposure.
+It is purely a product of **iterative computation (thinking time)**.

-- **Position probe (P):** 97-100% accuracy across all recurrent steps — position information is always available
+- **Position probe (P):** 97-100% accuracy across all recurrent steps — position information is always available from T=0, confirming the full sequence is present throughout
-- **Rule probe (R):** Rises from 33% (chance) at t=0 to 91% at t=6 — rule information *gradually emerges* across recurrent steps
+- **Rule probe (R):** Rises from 33% (chance) at T=0 to 91% at T=6 — rule information *gradually emerges* across recurrent steps despite no new data being introduced
-- This directly supports the "Recurrence as Thinking Time" hypothesis
+- This directly supports the "Recurrence as Thinking Time" hypothesis: the network needs multiple passes over its own hidden state to distill an abstract rule from data it already holds in full

 ### 4. Bottleneck Representation Geometry